lucarin91/SR-seminar/slides.md

 To avoid repeated work an **SSO Gateway** can be used, to login and check users authorization.

-### More in detail
+### Details
-There is not an actual standard, but the main idea is to use a **token system**.
+There is no actual standard, but the main idea is to use a **token system**.

 The most used technologies are:
 - JWT, a token system.
-- OpenID, decentralized authentication protocol.
+- OpenID, decentralised authentication protocol.
 - OAuth, a delegation protocol.